 FPI funding for the Freeway Service Patrol and call boxes has enhanced the region's ability to quickly identify and respond to planned and unplanned freeway incidents.
 Currently, FSP includes 78 tow trucks that cover 552 miles of Bay Area freeways and respond to an average of 130,000 incidents per year.
 The 2,200 call boxes in place along the region's freeways and bridges receive an average of 22,000 calls per year.

-Plan Bay Area calls for an investment of approximately \$2.7 billion in discretionary regional funds over the next 28 years to continue these programs and others under the FPI umbrella.
+Plan Bay Area calls for an investment of approximately \$2.7 billion in discretionary regional funds over the next 28 years to implement the FPI.